gandastik/info-comsec/finals.md

 	- so if some shady shit do some shady thing to pass firewall then we're fucked so thats why antivirus comes in

 #### Q: what are the threats firewall can and can't prevent
-- network attack that has pattern. header shit
+- network attack that has pattern. header and shit
 - firewall can only prevent network attack from network layer, transport layer
 - can't interfere with content of application layer